dotnet/aspnetcore/src/SignalR/docs/specs/TransportProtocols.md

 The `POST [endpoint-base]/negotiate` request is used to establish a connection between the client and the server.

-[3.1] There is an optional `negotiateVersion` query string parameter that can be added to the negotiate POST request.
-This is used to determine the protocol version between the server and the client.
-If omitted, the server treats the version as zero.
-Servers can configure their minimum supported protocol version which will determine how they respond to old clients.
-If configured to be greater than the clients requested version, the server will send an error response indicating that the requested version is not supported by the server.
-The server will set the "negotiateVersion" on the response to the smaller of either the servers maximum supported version or the clients requested version.
-The client is free to close the connection if the returned version is not supported by it.
-If the negotiated version is 0, then the `connectionToken` is omitted from the response and only the `connectionId` is used.
+In the POST request the client sends a query string parameter with the key "negotiateVersion" and the value as the negotiate protocol version it would like to use.
+If the query string is omitted, the server treats the version as zero.
+The server will include a "negotiateVersion" property in the json response that says which version it will be using.
+The version is chosen as described below:
+* If the servers minimum supported protocol version is greater than the version requested by the client it will send an error response and close the connection
+* If the server supports the request version it will respond with the requested version
+* If the requested version is greater than the servers largest supported version the server will respond with its largest supported version
+The client may close the connection if the "negotiateVersion" in the response is not acceptable.

-The content type of the response is `application/json`.
-The response to the `POST [endpoint-base]/negotiate` request contains one of three types of responses:
+The content type of the response is `application/json` and is a json payload containing properties to assist the client in establishing a persistent connection.

-1. A response that contains the `connectionToken` which will be used to identify the connection on the server and the list of the transports supported by the server.
-The `connectionToken` should be kept secret.
-It also contains the `connectionId` which is a public id.
+#### Version 1

+When the server and client agree on version 1 the server response will include a "connectionToken" property in addition to the "connectionId" property.
+The value of the "connectionToken" property will be used in the "id" query string for the HTTP requests described below, this value should be kept secret.

+A successful negotiate response will look similar to the following payload:
   ```json
   {
     "connectionToken":"05265228-1e2c-46c5-82a1-6a5bcc3f0143",